nestauk/ds-cookiecutter/docs/docs/index.md

 This folder should contain transformed and processed data that is to be used in the final analysis or is a data output of the final analysis.

-Anything here should be version controlled with DVC (see [Data and model version control with DVC](#data-and-model-version-control-with-dvc)) and ideally backed up and synced using s3.
+If using DVC, anything here should be version controlled with DVC (see [Data and model version control with DVC](#data-and-model-version-control-with-dvc)) and ideally backed up and synced using s3.

 ### Data and model version control with DVC